LivePersonInc/knowledge-center-archive/pages/documents/Contact Center Management/Messaging Operations/shift-scheduler-configuration-guide.md

 ## Terminology

 * **SLA** = Service Level Agreement.
-The response time configured within LiveEngage to handle messaging conversations for either all conversations (default), urgent conversations, or first time consumers.
+The response time configured within the Agent Workspace to handle messaging conversations for either all conversations (default), urgent conversations, or first time consumers.
 The SLA can be set per the account level (default) or be overridden per skill.

   ![](/img/shift-scheduler-CG-1.png)
 * **TTR** = Time To Response.
 This time is set according to the current shift status (online/off hours).
 If the shift is currently active, the TTR equals 0.
 If the shift is currently inactive, the TTR equals the time until the next shift will start.